Skip to content

 Want the deep technical version?

-See Technical Deep Dive for model types, segmentation mask theory, FFT-based inpainting, and background references to Wikipedia diagrams plus official model cards.
-See Text Rendering and Vertical CJK Layout for the renderer internals, vertical writing-mode behavior, and current layout limits.
+See Technical Deep Dive for model types, segmentation-mask behavior, AOT inpainting, and upstream model references.
+See Text Rendering and Vertical CJK Layout for renderer internals, vertical writing-mode behavior, and current layout limits.